Why placemaking is now place marketing

 In any case, the primary objective of placemaking has historically been to foster social cohesion and enhance the wellbeing of communities.
 That sounds nice and it’s a message placemaking practitioners have preached for decades.
 But, until recently, there wasn’t much more than anecdotal evidence to support this.
 But research by urbanist and Happy City author Charles Montgomery has helped to demonstrate that the way we design our cities and the buildings around us does indeed have an effect on us.

 “When you look at the evidence on wellbeing, health and happiness in cities, it’s always surprising how wrong we’ve been for so long,” Montgomery explained in a workshop earlier this week.
-“Indeed I discovered that our cities and our neighborhoods and our buildings all change the way we feel.
+“Indeed I discovered that our cities and our neighbourhoods and our buildings all change the way we feel.
 They change the way we behave.
 They change the way we treat each other in ways most of us don’t even imagine.”

 But does the way we feel about our urban environment and our attachment to place have any measurable impact?
 Research conducted over the past decade suggests that there is.
 The Knight Foundation’s Soul of the Community study interviewed more than 15,000 people in 26 communities.
 What it demonstrated was that the more attachment people felt to the communities in which they lived, the better they performed economically.